Gemini 3.1 Pro Thinking Stops Mid-Reasoning: Fix

 Stop and answer.

-Structured phases let the model commit to one path instead of wandering.
-Better thinking per token.
+Scoped phases let the model commit to one path instead of wandering, so you get more useful reasoning per token.

-Step 4: Break very hard problems across multiple turns
+Step 5: Break very hard problems across turns

 Turn 1: "What are the 3 most promising approaches to <problem>?
 Pick the best."

 Turn 2: "Now execute approach <X> completely.
-Include full proof."
+Include the full proof."

 Prevention

-• Default max_output_tokens=65536 and thinking_budget dynamic or high for any non-trivial reasoning task in the API
+• Default max_output_tokens=65536 for any non-trivial reasoning task in the API — thinking shares this pool.

-• Use AI Studio rather than the consumer app for math, proofs, and complex code generation — thinking dials are exposed
+• Use AI Studio or the API for math, proofs, and complex code — the consumer app hides the dials and gates Deep Think behind Google AI Ultra.

-• Structure prompts as numbered phases (“phase 1, phase 2…”) to reduce wandering and finish within budget
+• Structure prompts as numbered phases to reduce wandering and finish within budget.

 Tags: #Gemini #Troubleshooting #thinking